condo4/KnxQApp/README.md

 # KnxQApp
-Library to use KnxCached into a QML application (for PC or Android)
+Git Module to use KnxCached into a QML application (for PC or Android)